-The site is the only communal green space the hamlet. lt provides а wildlife refuge and is an area of tranquility valued by the residents.
-The independent consultants (APS), Parish Council, Owner and residents all the support designation of this area.
+The site is the only communal green space the hamlet. lt provides а refuge wildlife and is an area of tranquility valued by the residents .
+The independent consultants (APS), Parish Council, Owner and residents all support the designation of this area.